Test programme and certification

 Before reaching series production, Airbus aircraft programmes undergo a complex, rigorous flight test and certification campaign.
 Once approved and certified, the aircraft is cleared for take-off for the entirety of its lifetime.
 This extensive process is detailed in the paragraphs below, with specific examples from Airbus’ A380 and A350 XWB.

-Airbus’ 21st century flagship A380 was certified by the two major international governing bodies – the European Aviation Safety Agency (EASA) and Federal Aviation Administration (FAA) – in December 2006, following a programme that began more than five years earlier and ultimately comprised more than 2,600 flight hours with a fleet of five test aircraft.
+Airbus’ 21st century flagship A380 was certified by the two major international governing bodies – the European Aviation Safety Agency (EASA) and the U.S. Federal Aviation Administration (FAA) – in December 2006, following a programme that began more than five years earlier and ultimately comprised more than 2,600 flight hours with a fleet of five test aircraft.

 To ensure the A350 XWB’s reliability from the moment it entered commercial service in January 2015, Airbus implemented one of the most thorough test programmes ever developed for a jetliner.
 Lasting just over 14 months, which is an industry record, the A350-900 flight test and certification programme comprised a five-aircraft fleet that performed over 2,600 flight hours in total – with Type Certification received from EASA and FAA in September and November 2014, respectively.